What to Wear to the Gym for the First Time (You Don't Need Expensive Clothes)

 When it comes to getting the most out of your gym session, comfort is king.

-You don’t want to be constantly adjusting tight leggings.
-You also don’t want to deal with a top that doesn’t fit well.
-Wearing materials that make you feel overheated should be avoided, too.
+You don't want to be constantly adjusting tight leggings, dealing with a top that doesn't fit well, or wearing materials that make you feel overheated.

 Trust me, I know.